Valery Rashkin: Ukrainian crisis

 Euromaidan and the ensuing political crisis in Ukraine were regarded by Rashkin as the fascists' rise to power, caused by poverty, unemployment and corruption.
 He called on the Russian authorities to apply sanctions to the new Ukrainian leadership.
-In March 2014, Rashkin supported the annexation of Crimea to the Russian Federation.
+In March 2014, Rashkin supported the annexation of Crimea by the Russian Federation.
 The politician also called for the use of Russian special services to kill Ukrainian nationalists Oleksandr Muzychko and Dmytro Yarosh.
-In February 2015, Rashkin was included in the list of persons whom the European Union considers responsible for destabilizing the situation in Eastern Ukraine.
+In February 2015, Rashkin was included on the list of persons whom the European Union considers responsible for destabilizing the situation in Eastern Ukraine.

+Sanctions

+Rashkin was sanctioned by the United Kingdom government in 2015 in relation to the Russo-Ukrainian War.

 Controversies

-In December 2009 the Prosecutor General's Office send an official warning to Rashkin following his controversial statements about the current government (on the October revolution anniversary rally in Saratov Rashkin said that "blood must wash away this shame they have imposed on us [after 1991]").
+In December 2009, the Prosecutor General's Office sent an official warning to Rashkin following his controversial statements about the current government (on the October Revolution anniversary rally in Saratov Rashkin said that "blood must wash away this shame they have imposed on us [after 1991]").
 His words were condemned by Communist party leader Gennady Zyuganov and Saratov regional branch of the CPRF.
 Then-secretary of United Russia's general council Vyacheslav Volodin, who was mentioned in Rashkin's speech, asked the court to oblige Rashkin to pay 5 million rubles in compensation for moral damage.
 Leninsky district court of Saratov reduced the amount of compensation to one million, which Rashkin paid with 60 kilograms of low-value coins.

 In November 2012, Rashkin provoked a scandal, posting on Twitter about his wish to use Russian president Vladimir Putin as a target in a shooting tournament among State Duma members.
 After receiving harsh criticism, Rashkin said that he meant a photo of the president, that his post was a joke, that beating mannequins with politicians' portraits is a Japanese tradition.

 In January 2016, Novaya Gazeta published the research of the academic degrees of the 6th State Duma members, made by Dissernet community.
 Rashkin's doctoral dissertation was classified as a "phantom" one, since neither the original nor its abstract were found in the RSL or NLR.
 Three years later Rashkin said that the degree was actually awarded by a public organization called the "Academy of Social Sciences".

-In April 2016, member of the State Duma from LDPR Mikhail Degtyaryov accused top Moscow communists Valery Rashkin, Vladimir Rodin and Andrey Klychkov of espionage and high treason, citing a report by Russia-1 TV channel, which claimed that the CPRF city committee cooperated with Alexey Navalny.
+In April 2016, member of the State Duma from LDPR Mikhail Degtyaryov accused top Moscow communists Valery Rashkin, Vladimir Rodin and Andrey Klychkov of espionage and high treason, citing a report by Russia-1 TV channel, which claimed that the CPRF city committee cooperated with Alexei Navalny.